mjhorvath/Vega-Strike-HUD-Mockups/README.md

 # Vega Strike HUD Mockups

-Each of these three HUD mockups is fully interactive.
-This means you can push buttons and stuff will happen.
+Each of these three HUD mockups is interactive.
+This means for the most part you can push buttons and stuff will happen.